Your Carrier Matters

 Additionally, if you are trying to decide whether FedEx suits your business needs, there is one notable feature to try out:

-All in all, FedEx can give you a wide variety of services, has great customer service, and has international shipping.
-However, it tends to have higher rates than the other carriers, as well as non-regular Saturday delivery.
-Additionally, a standout option in FedEx is SmartPost, which may be worth trying out if you deliver lighter packages.
+FedEx can give you a wide variety of services, has excellent customer service, and has international shipping.
+However, it tends to have higher rates than the other carriers and non-regular Saturday delivery.
+A standout option in FedEx is SmartPost, which may be worth trying out if you deliver lighter packages.

 Wrapping Things Up